sorbet/sorbet/website/docs/static.md

 For example, it's possible that we don't care about what's stored in the `env`, only that we access things in the `env` with `Symbol` keys.
 Right now though, an `env` of `{user: 'jez'}` is a type error.
-In this case, we may want to _opt out_ of some static checks on this speficic argument, without opting out the method entirely.
+In this case, we may want to _opt out_ of some static checks on this specific argument, without opting out the method entirely.
 In this case, we can use [`T.untyped`](untyped.md):

 ```ruby